Rinsho/POE2-EngineMultithreadingWorkaround/README.md

 Use:

 Start the Path of Exile 2 game client.
-When you get to the login screen, right-click 'poe.bat' and select "Run as administrator".
+When you get to the login screen, double-click 'poe.bat'.
 As long as there aren't any errors, you should be good to go.
 You can double-check everything worked by going to the Windows Start menu, search and select Task Manager, go to the "Details" tab on the bottom left, find and right-click the PathOfExile process, and select "Set affinity".
 All CPUs should be selected except CPU#0 and CPU#1.

 > NOTE: Also if you don't trust scripts you can always manually set the affinity in Task Manager every time you launch the game.